 Grocery Shopping + Markets for Nomads in Antigua

-Antigua has it all; a supermarket, organic markets, and fresh produce markets.
+Antigua has it all when it comes to grocery shopping; a supermarket, organic markets, and fresh produce markets.

 Caoba Farms: Caoba Farms is an organic farm and market located on the outskirts of Antigua.
 They have organic food, imported goods, and basically anything you could want.
 They also have an on-site open-air restaurant serving organic food and meat from their farm.
 It is so good – don’t miss out!
 Located at 5 Avenida Sur Final.

-El Mercado: Antigua’s sprawling market is enormous.
+Mercado Central: Antigua’s sprawling El Mercado is enormous.
 Here, you can find literally anything.
 From clothes and textiles to raw meat and spices.
 Everything is sectioned.
-The main market days are Saturday and Sunday, but you can also go on Mondays and Thursdays (if I’m not mistaken).
+The main market days are Saturday and Sunday, but you can go any day of the week from 6 am to 6 pm.
 Expect crowds!
 It can be overwhelming, to say the least.

 Orgánica: The organic-only supermarket and health food store in Antigua.
 They also sell eco-friendly skincare and cleaning supplies.
 Prices here are a bit elevated, as one could expect.
 Located at 5a Calle Poniente.